|Study location||Estonia, Tartu|

 |Nominal duration||2 years|

-There are 15 tuition waivers available for top ranked applicants in 2022, including 5 tuition waiver for EU/EEA/Swiss applicants, 10 tuition waivers for other applicants.
+There are 15 tuition waivers available for top-ranked applicants in 2023, including 1 tuition waiver for EU/EEA/Swiss applicants, 14 tuition waivers for other applicants (regardless of citizenship).

 More information on tuition fees is available at www.ut.ee/tuition.